kseniashilova/Fuzzy-Modeling/README.md

 ##### 6.2 Geometric model
 The random geometic graph is the concept of N randomly distributed nodes in a space, where each two node is adjacent if the distance between them do to exceed some given treshold.
 The input of model is N (number of nodes) and t (treshold value).
 ##### 6.3 Barabasi-Albert model
 The Barabasi-Albert model of generating a random graph get as an initial value N (number of nodes).
-Then, randomly selected M (M < N) nodes are placed in a space and each new node becomes connected with nodes, besides the probability to be connected with a vertex is proportional to degree of this vertex.
+Then, the selected M (M >= 2 and M < N, usually M = 2) nodes are placed in a space and each new node becomes connected with M existed nodes, besides the probability to be connected with a vertex is proportional to degree of this vertex and equal to the degree divided by the sum of degrees.
 It is the concept called "the rich get richer".
 ##### 6.4 Chung Lu model
 The Chung-Lu model required as an input the vector of expected degrees of the nodes.
 Then each node is assigned a weight from this vector and the two selected nodel get a connection edge with the probability proportional to the product of their weights, namely, is equal to the product of weights divided by the sum of the vector elements.
 ##### 6.5 Geometric Chung Lu model